“The patent system…added the fuel of interest to the fire of genius, in the discovery and production of new and useful

 Beginning in 1990, two far-sighted collectors, Alan and Ann Rothschild, began to acquire and preserve these fascinating symbols of America’s invention heritage.
 Over 25 years, they created the world’s largest private collection of patent models.
 Hagley Museum & Library started collecting patent models in 1961.
 In 2015, the Rothschilds’ remarkable collection became a part of Hagley.

-Today, Hagley preserves and interprets more than 5,000 patent models and shares them with the public through exhibitions, media presentations, and public lectures.
+Today, Hagley preserves and interprets nearly 5,000 patent models and shares them with the public through exhibitions, media presentations, and public lectures.
 We invite you to explore current opportunities to view and learn about Hagley’s patent models, as well as to support our exciting work with these unique objects: